 This course aims to teach econometric techniques to answer economic questions.
 Learning objectives At the end of the course, the student is able to:

-Apply econometric estimation techniques such as Least Squares and Instrumental Variables to conduct rigorous econometric analysis. .
+Apply econometrics to analyze research questions using empirical data, and justify the chosen approach.

-Conduct the correct estimation techniques for the economic problem and apply these techniques to specific data sets.
+Use basic statistics and mathematics to understand and derive the basic properties of several econometric models.

-Interpret and critically evaluate quantitative empirical analyses to create an economic recommendation.
+Interpret and critically evaluate quantitative empirical studiesto providea policy recommendation.

 Content

-This course aims to provide students with the econometric techniques to replicate empirical results.
-The main questions in this course are related to why we apply a particular technique and how we interpret the econometric outcome.
-To answer these questions, we need to acknowledge the importance of essential concepts that lead to generating unbiased predictions.
-During the lectures and tutorials, we will discuss the regression technique and its various extensions, covering important concepts such as endogeneity, the importance of omitted variables, the analysis of panel data, and non-stationary time series.
-Additionally, we will discuss probit and logit models for binary responses.
-The course applies the STATA statistical software package to apply the techniques and analyze the data.
-Using a real-world approach, the course focuses on research questions related to the different economic tracks of the USE Masters.
-To support this approach, in the tutorials, students will work with academic papers demonstrating the application of the techniques.
-This way, the course USEMEE provides a closer view of empirical work.
+This course aims to provide students with an understanding of basic econometric methods, and with knowledge how to apply them.
+These methods allows students to understand the modern empirical economic literature and to independently analyze data to answer a research question.
+The course starts with a recapitulation of the basic aspects of statistics and the mechanics behind the linear regression model, and proceeds to focus on frequently-used techniques and settings in the empirical economics literature, such as panel data, difference-in-differences, instrumental variables and binary outcome models.
+Although the course has a theoretical aspect, the main questions in this course are related to why we apply a particular technique and how to interpret the econometric outcome.
+The course also focuses on research questions related to the different economic tracks of the USE Masters.
+To support this approach, in the tutorials, students will sometimes work with academic papers demonstrating the application of the techniques.
 Format Lectures and tutorials are 2-hour weekly sessions on campus.
 The lectures provide a theoretical and practical base for tutorial exercises.
-A short Q&A session is included after the lectures.
-In these sessions, the students and the professor go deeper into topics that require further explanation.
 In the tutorials, the students will apply the techniques and concepts learned and assess economic questions supported by econometric models.
-The students should use the STATA statistical package to estimate the models.
 Performance Evaluation Criteria: Mid-Term (40%): The mid-term is an individual exam.
 The topics to be covered will be announced during the lectures and tutorials.
-The exam will be via Remindo.
-Please check your Timetable to get the right information about the date, time and place: MyTimetable - Timetable view | Utrecht University (uu.nl) It will also be communicated in Blackboard.
+The exam will be on location, but tentatively conducted on Brightspace.
+Please check your Timetable to get the right information about the date, time and place: MyTimetable - Timetable view | Utrecht University (uu.nl) It will also be communicated via Brightspace.
 Final exam (60%): The final exam is an individual exam and the topics will also be announced during the lectures and tutorials.
-The exam will be via Remindo.
-Please check your Timetable to get the right information about the date, time and place: MyTimetable - Timetable view | Utrecht University (uu.nl) It will also be communicated in Blackboard.
-In case online access is required for this course and you are not in the position to buy the access code, you are advised to contact the course coordinator for an alternative solution.
-Please note that access codes are not re-usable meaning that codes from second hand books do not work, as well as access codes from books with a different ISBN.
-Separate or spare codes are usually not available.
+The exam will be on location, but tentatively conducted on Brightspace .
+Please check your Timetable to get the right information about the date, time and place: MyTimetable - Timetable view | Utrecht University (uu.nl) It will also be communicated via Brightspace.

 Prerequisites and entry requirements

 Assumed previous knowledge

-Robust knowledge of Statistics and Econometrics (Bachelor level), alternatively, attendance at the UU Summer School.
+Knowledge of Statistics and Econometrics at the Bachelor level, alternatively, attendance at the UU Summer School.

 Entrance requirements course enrolment